Dana Strum: 1989–1992: Breakthrough with Stick It To Ya

-By December 1990, all members of Slaughter had moved to Las Vegas, Nevada officially becoming the first internationally recognized hard rock band based in Sin City.
-The four-piece played their first-ever concert in their hometown of Las Vegas on December 15, 1990.
-The day before the show, in Los Angeles, the band boarded the MGM Grand Air party plane to Vegas along with nearly 40 radio station contest winners from all over the U.S. Upon landing, the party continued by the Hard Rock Café, where the mayor of Las Vegas proclaimed December 14 Slaughter Rock Band Day and changed the name of Las Vegas Boulevard to Slaughter Boulevard for the day.
-In addition, the band got the keys to the city.
-The big homecoming event was covered on national TV.
+With Strum and the rest of the band members moving to Las Vegas, Slaughter became the first internationally recognized hard rock band based in Las Vegas, Nevada by December 1990.
+They played their first-ever concert in their hometown of Las Vegas on December 15, 1990.
+The day prior, the mayor proclaimed December 14 as Slaughter Rock Band Day and changed the name of Las Vegas Boulevard to Slaughter Boulevard for the day.
+The band also received the keys to the city, and the event was covered on national TV.

-In January 1991, Slaughter won the American Music Award for Best New Hard Rock/Heavy Metal Artist, and Stick It To Ya album exceeded 2xPlatinum status.
-To further the band's reach in America, Slaughter shot and released the third music video, Spend My Life, which charted at No.1 on MTV.
+In January 1991, Strum and the other members of Slaughter collectively received the American Music Award for Best New Hard Rock/Heavy Metal Artist, and their album Stick It To Ya went double Platinum.
+The band also released their third music video for the song Spend My Life, which reached No.1 on MTV chart.